PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 feature:
   title: Service discovery and load balancing
   description: >
     No need to modify your application to use an unfamiliar service discovery mechanism.
-Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
+PlaidCloud gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

 content_type: concept
 weight: 10